we believe it is important to...

 Companies such as CloudFlare, DataDog, Pulumi, and StackPath provide PaaS.

-SalesForce, Gsuite, Dropbox, and Zoom are a few examples that perform SaaS.
+Companies such asw SalesForce, Gsuite, Dropbox, and Zoom provide SaaS.